i7242/i7242.github.io/README.md

 # **Xingyu YAN' Blog**

-Hi, I'm Xingyu YAN.
-Welcome to my blog.
+Hi, welcome to my blog.

 Currently, I'm a master student in computer science in SUNY at Buffalo.
 I'm interested in Computer Vision, Computational Geometry, and Software Development to implement these thecniques in industry.